snastase/ohbm-traintrack-bids/README.md

+# OHBM Brainhack 2020 TrainTrack&mdash;BIDS and BIDS Apps

-# The benefits of BIDS&mdash;data standardization and automated processing for neuroimaging research
+This repository accompanies a TrainTrack presentation titled "The benefits of BIDS: data standardization and automated processing for neuroimaging research" for OHBM Brainhack 2020.

-## OHBM Brainhack 2020 TrainTrack

-TrainTrack materials on BIDS and BIDS Apps for OHBM Brainhack 2020